rmkubik/flappy-starter/README.md

 ### src/gameObjects/Donut.js

 This is our main player character, the Flappy Donut™️.
 This class leverages the Sprite game object which is a core component to most Phaser games.

+### src/gameObjects/Pipes.js

+This class will manage all of the Pipe obstacles in our game.
+It will handle the creation of new pipes and the destruction of old pipes that have left the screen.
+This class leverages the Group game object which is useful in managing a large number of similar types of game objects.

+### src/assetes/donuts.png

+This is the compiled spritesheet we will be using to create the Sprites in our game.

+### src/assetes/donuts.pyxel

+This is the raw Pyxel Edit project I used to create the sprites used in this game.

+## Reference Material

+### Game Objects

+This article explains how Game Objects work in Phaser: https://phaser.io/phaser3/contributing/part6